 The Company capitalizes certain legal, professional accounting and other third-party fees that are directly associated with in-process equity financings as deferred offering costs until such financings are consummated.
-After consummation of equity financings, these costs are recorded in stockholders' deficit as a reduction of additional paid-in capital generated as a result of offering.
+After consummation of equity financings, these costs are recorded in stockholders' deficit as a reduction of additional paid-in capital generated as a result of the offering.
 Should the planned equity financings be abandoned, the deferred offering costs are expensed immediately as a charge to operating expenses in the consolidated statement of operations.
-In accordance with this policy, for the three months ended March 31, 2020 and 2019, the Company expensed financing costs of \$0 and \$150,000, respectively.
+For the three months ended June 30, 2020 and 2019, the Company expensed financing costs of \$0 and \$120,632, respectively.
+For the six months ended June 30, 2020 and 2019, the Company expensed financing costs of \$0 and \$270,632, respectively.

-ASC 606, Revenue from Contracts with Customers
+Revenue from Contracts with Customers

 On January 1, 2018, we adopted ASC 606, Revenue from Contracts with Customers ("ASC 606"), using the modified retrospective method with respect to all noncompleted contracts.
 Revenues and contract assets and liabilities for contracts completed prior to January 1, 2018 are presented in accordance with ASC 605, Revenue Recognition.
 ASC 606 outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes nearly all existing revenue recognition guidance, including industry-specific guidance.
 The new guidance is based on the principle that an entity should recognize revenue to depict the transfer of products or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those products or services.
-The new guidance also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including fignificant judgment and changes in judgments and assets recognized from costs incurred to fulfil a contract.
+The new guidance also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgment and changes in judgments and assets recognized from costs incurred to fulfill a contract.
 The adoption of ASC 606 did not have a material effect on our financial position, results of operations, or internal controls over financial reporting.